DONATE

 • Bringing up righteous children who pray for you.

-• Build a well to provide water.
+• Building a well to provide water.

-• Sponsor or adopt an orphan.
+• Sponsoring or adopting an orphan.

-The Importance of Giving Charity
+The Importance of Charity in Islam

 Ultimately, our wealth is a test and a trust from Allah (SWT) – we should use it in the best ways, like helping others as much as we can and knowing that Allah (SWT) will provide for you when you help other people.

-Hadiths on Giving Charity
+Hadith on Giving Charity

-The Prophet, (peace be upon him): “Give charity without delay, for it stands in the way of calamity.”
+The Prophet (peace be upon him): “Give charity without delay, for it stands in the way of calamity.”
 (Al-Tirmidhi)

-The Prophet, (peace be upon him): “The believer’s shade on the Day of Resurrection will be his charity.”
+The Prophet (peace be upon him): “The believer’s shade on the Day of Resurrection will be his charity.”
 (Al-Tirmidhi)

-The Prophet, (peace be upon him): “Do not show lethargy or negligence in giving alms and charity till your last breath.”
+The Prophet (peace be upon him): “Do not show lethargy or negligence in giving alms and charity till your last breath.”
 (Bukhari and Muslim).

-The Prophet, (peace be upon him): “A charity is due for every joint in each person on every day the sun comes up: to act justly between two people is a charity; to help a man with his mount, lifting him onto it or hoisting up his belongings onto it, is a charity; a good word is a charity; and removing a harmful thing from the road is a charity.”
+The Prophet (peace be upon him): “A charity is due for every joint in each person on every day the sun comes up: to act justly between two people is a charity; to help a man with his mount, lifting him onto it or hoisting up his belongings onto it, is a charity; a good word is a charity; and removing a harmful thing from the road is a charity.”
 (Al-Bukhari, Muslim)

 Donate to Orphans in Need